PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluated the proposed framework on ShapeNet dataset (\cite{chang2015shapenet}), which is a collection of CAD models.
-We used a subset consisting of 17,687 models across 7 categories: car, airplane, table, chair, bench, cabinet and lamp.
-To generate corresponding point clouds, we first sample 10,000 points uniformly from each mesh, and then use \textit{farthest point sampling} to select 1,024 points among them representing the shape.
-Each category follows a split ratio of 0.9/0.1 to separate training and testing sets.
-ModelNet40 (\cite{wu20153d}) and PASCAL3D+ (\cite{xiang2014beyond}), are also used for further analysis.
-ModelNet40 contains CAD models from 40 categories, and we obtain their point clouds from \cite{qi2017pointnet}.
-PASCAL3D+ is composed of PASCAL 2012 detection images augmented with 3D CAD model alignment, and used to demonstrate the generalization ability of conditional \emph{PointGrow}.
+\textbf{Datasets.} We evaluated our framework on the ShapeNet \cite{chang2015shapenet} CAD dataset.
+We used a subset consisting of 17,687 models across 7 categories: airplanes, cars, tables, chairs, benches, cabinets and lamps.
+To generate corresponding point clouds, we sampled 10,000 points uniformly from each mesh file, and then used \textit{farthest point sampling} to select 1,024 points representing the shape.
+Each category follows a split ratio 0.9/0.1 to separate training from testing sets.
+ModelNet40 \cite{wu20153d} and PASCAL3D+ \cite{xiang2014beyond} are used for additional analysis and demonstration.